Behaviour Interactive: History

+On June 21, 2018, Bethesda Softworks sued Warner Bros.
+Interactive Entertainment and Behaviour Interactive over Westworld, a mobile game based on the science fiction television series Westworld, alleging that the game is a "blatant rip-off" of Fallout Shelter, another mobile game, co-developed by Behaviour.
+In a suit filed in a United States District Court for the District of Maryland, Bethesda alleges that Westworld "has the same or highly similar game design, art style, animations, features and other gameplay elements" as Fallout Shelter.
+Bethesda sued for copyright infringement, breach of contract and misappropriating trade secrets, seeking a jury trial and damages.
+The lawsuit also alleged that Westworld identically reproduced some software bugs that were originally present in Fallout Shelter.
+The lawsuit was settled out of court in January 2019.

 In April 2022, Behaviour announced the opening of a new office in Toronto.
 In May 2022, it was announced Behaviour Interactive had acquired the Seattle-based game development studio Midwinter Entertainment.
 In the summer of 2022, Behaviour released Hooked on You, a dating sim spinoff from the Dead by Daylight franchise, and the melee brawler Flippin Misfits.
 Both games were revealed alongside Meet Your Maker at the first Behaviour Beyond showcase of new and upcoming releases broadcast in August 2022.

 In February 2023, it was announced that Behaviour had acquired UK-based video game developer SockMonkey Studios, which is now renamed Behaviour UK – North.
 In March 2023, it was announced that a film based on Dead by Daylight is in development, with Blumhouse Productions, Atomic Monster and Striker Entertainment co-producing.
 Behaviour's next major original release, Meet Your Maker, was released in April 2023 on PC, PlayStation 4/5, and Xbox One, Series X/S. The game was billed as a "post-apocalyptic first-person building-and-raiding game where every level is designed by players for players".

 In May 2023, Concordia University in Montreal announced the creation of a new Behaviour-funded research chair in video game design in its Department of Design and Computation Arts.
-Behaviour will provide $2-million in funding for the research chair over the next 10 years.
+It was announced that Behaviour would provide $2 million in funding for the research chair over the next 10 years.
 In July 2023, Behaviour announced the opening of a new studio in Truro, Cornwall, called Behaviour UK – South.
 In August 2023, Behaviour acquired Netherlands-based video game developer Codeglue, renaming it Behaviour Rotterdam.
 In November 2023, it was announced that Dead by Daylight had surpassed the 60-million player milestone.